Kitty Powers' Matchmaker: Synopsis and game play

 Kitty Powers has recently launched a new branch of her dating service and has hired the player to serve as her newest matchmaker.
 Players can personalize their character and perform a personality quiz to create their own profile.
-There is an option that allows players to allow their character data (minus the name) to other players, who will try to successfully match the character with other people.
+There is an option that lets players allow their character data (minus the name) to other players, who will try to successfully match the character with other people.
 Clients can be matched up with someone of the same gender.

 While playing the game players must try to match their clients' personal tastes with that of their prospective dates.
 If their attributes are to the other's liking, this will cause the pair to fall in love with one another, but matching up people with opposing interests runs the risk of ruining the date.
 Dates are held at one of several restaurants themed around various countries, each of which has differing levels of difficulty.
 During the date players must successfully guide their client through minigames and typical date questions on topics such as hobbies, personality, and employment.
 If a client finds that their date has expressed a preference or a feature that they do not like, players are given the ability to either tell the truth or lie about their opinion.
 If they choose to lie, the player must spin a wheel that will decide if the lie is detected or not.